bengrunfeld/study-notes/react/react-notes-2019.md

 The value of the ref differs depending on the type of the node:

-* When the ref attribute is used on an HTML element, the ref created in the constructor with React.createRef() receives the underlying DOM element as its current property.
+* When the ref attribute is used on an HTML element, the ref created in the constructor with `React.createRef()` receives the underlying DOM element as its current property.

-* When the ref attribute is used on a custom class component, the ref object receives the mounted instance of the component as its current.
+* When the ref attribute is used on a custom class component, the ref object receives the mounted instance of the component as its current property.

-We CANNOT use the ref attribute on functional components because they don’t have instances, but we CAN use the ref attribute inside a functional component as long as you refer to a DOM element or a class component
+We CANNOT use the ref attribute **on** functional components because they don’t have instances, but we CAN use the ref attribute **inside** a functional component as long as you refer to a DOM element or a class component.

 When to use refs: